Here are six ways to help young adults get their giving legs under them.

 Afterward, ask them about their impressions, what they learned or what most surprised them about the event.
 Take the next step and have them suggest a new charity, review its strengths and weaknesses and visit the organization with them.

-Looking beyond your local community can also be particularly engaging and a jumpstart to philanthropic passion.
-“These trips can be life changing because they are exposed to a different reality,” says Collins.
+Looking within and beyond your local community can also be particularly engaging and a jumpstart to philanthropic passion.
+“These learning opportunities can be life changing because these young adults are exposed to new experiences and ways of thinking," says Mark.
 “You can’t replace that experience—it can create a deep desire to share.”

 Teach the young adults in your life how to make philanthropic decisions, offer them a choice of roles in the family’s philanthropic endeavors and give them appropriate levels of responsibility and decision-making authority.
-Let them make their own mistakes and learn from them.
+Let them create their own paths.

-“The next generation of philanthropists doesn’t want to be pigeonholed in one role,” says Collins.
+"Support the next generation in exploring the different roles of philanthropy," says Mark.
 “The more options you can give them, the better.”
 These roles could include, as examples, nominating grants for consideration for funding, performing the due-diligence on a proposed grant, attending charitable or learning events as the family’s representative, or making decisions about all grants to a particular area.

 You’ve learned how to evaluate the strengths and weaknesses of individual charities, read a nonprofit’s financial statements and more.
 Share this knowledge so the next generation of philanthropists can direct their giving to the most effective organizations.
 Resources such as this checklist for questions to ask a nonprofit before making a grant may help to support these conversations.

-Some donors establish and fund individual donor-advised funds for the use of young adult children and grandchildren as a place for them to experiment and learn about giving.
-“That way they can pick what to give to and start to exercise their philanthropic muscles,” Collins says.
+Some donors establish and fund individual donor-advised funds for the use of young adult children and grandchildren as a place for them to learn about giving.
+"That way they can pick what they are motivated by and start to exercise their philanthropic muscles," Mark says.

-While Collins advises against parents or grandparents reviewing these grants and approving them, she does suggest creating time for discussion and reflection together on that giving.
-“What went well?
-What didn’t?
-What’s next?”
+While Mark advises against parents or grandparents reviewing these grants and approving them, she does suggest creating time for discussion and reflection together on that giving.
+"What went well?
+What didn't?
+What did you learn?
+What's next?"

 Discover the full suite of resources available through Fidelity Charitable to help families create a legacy of giving.